Kyrrego/academic_resume_YunruiZhang/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am Yunrui Zhang (张芸睿), a final-year(senior) undergraduate student majoring in Automation at Tsinghua University.
+I am Yunrui Zhang (张芸睿), a final-year (senior) undergraduate student majoring in [Automation at Tsinghua University](https://www.au.tsinghua.edu.cn/en/).

 My research interests lie broadly in **the intersection of advanced healthcare and engineering**, including Magnetic Resonance Imaging (MRI) & Magnetic Resonance Spectroscopy Imaging (MRSI), multi-modal biomedical imaging and surgical robotics.

 Throughout my undergraduate studies, I have always been actively involved in scientific research, exploring a variety of fields.

 From July to September 2023, I was a summer research intern at Beckman Institute, University of Illinois Urbana-Champaign, where I worked with [Prof. Fan Lam](https://bioengineering.illinois.edu/people/fanlam1) and focused on the application of deep learning methods to improve MRSI reconstruction.
-Since October 2022, I have been the leader of Intelligent Surgical Robot Team at Tsinghua University.
-Our research, under the guidance of [Prof. Gangtie Zheng](https://ieeexplore.ieee.org/author/37694930000) and [Prof. Xiao Long](https://www.researchgate.net/profile/Xiao-Long-8), revolves around the utilization of surgical robotics in clinical facial injection-based plastic surgery treatments.
+Since October 2022, I have been the leader of Intelligent Surgical Robot Team at Tsinghua University under the guidance of [Prof. Gangtie Zheng](https://ieeexplore.ieee.org/author/37694930000) and [Prof. Xiao Long](https://www.researchgate.net/profile/Xiao-Long-8).
 Prior to that, I worked with [Prof. Rebing Wu](https://scholar.google.com/citations?user=rIaG61EAAAAJ&hl=zh-CN&oi=ao) and [Prof. Herschel Rabitz](https://chemistry.princeton.edu/faculty-research/faculty/herschel-rabitz/) on the application of machine learning methods in quantum control.
+Feel free to continue scrolling down this page to see more of my research!

 During my leisure time, I am an enthusiast of classic Chinese literature & poetry 📜, contemporary fiction 📖, piano 🎹 and musicals 🎶.

-{style="text-align: justify;"}
+{style="font-size: 1.2rem; text-align: justify;"}